megahomyak/obs_scene_switcher/README.md

 * If you have OBS Studio < 28.0.0, install [obs-websocket](https://github.com/obsproject/obs-websocket)
 * Run `pip install -r requirements.txt`
 * Run `obs_scene_switcher.py` using Python (e.g. `python obs_scene_switcher.py`)

-Just stop the script to shut this utility down.
+* Switch scenes by left-clicking the newly-appeared task bar icon
+* To stop the switcher, stop the script (for example, by pressing Ctrl + C in the console)